StormDragon77/MCBugs/README.md

 Repository for tracking which Minecraft bugs I have fixed in my resource packs

 These bugs are fixed in Stormilla, No Z-Fighting (Z-Fighting fixes only), and "Bug Squasher" (Yet to be released, fixes everything other than z-fighting)
+I would like links to Mojira bug reports but it's not required.
+If you don't link it then give a good explanation of the bug.

-Still being set up, I need to reformat the fixes list and add a ton of bugs from a document to the issue tracker
+Still being set up, I need to reformat the fixes list